 Below are my key learnings.

-1. Get serious and be accountable: Investing as a business than a hobby
+1. Get serious and be accountable: Treat investing/trading as a business and not as a hobby

-Investments/trading has always been my interest and hobby.
-A hobby is for pleasure and to lose money on investments (albeit an excuse) is acceptable because we are meant to spend (lose) money on hobbies; earning money is a bonus.
+My unconscious mistake is treating investing/trading as a hobby and to lose money on investments (albeit an excuse) is acceptable because we are meant to spend (lose) money on hobbies; earning money is a bonus.
 I tend to ignore other losers and the portfolio when it is not doing well.
 This was my mentality previously especially when I lost money.

-My investing results had been mediocre so I resolved to get serious and manage it like a business venture.
+My investing results had been mediocre for years so I resolved to get serious.

-Tracking the investment portfolio is analogous to running it as a business with periodic financial statements and performance metrics trackers.
-It signifies seriousness with a committed intent as well as determination to make investments as a credible source of income.
-Hence, this represents a major mindset shift as I transition it from a hobby to a serious business.
+Treat investing and trading like running a business.
+Tracking the investment portfolio is analogous to running it as a business with periodic financial statements and performance metrics trackers (like the listed companies we invest).
+This also signifies seriousness with a committed intent and determination to do well and make investments as a credible source of income.
+It is a major mindset shift ; the results have been improving and getting better.

 2. Learn about myself